-Update #1: Based on this blog post, I built a very early prototype of a tool that allows you to build a memory subway map of your own here: http://memoryunderground.com/
+Update #1: Based on this blog post, I built a very early prototype of a tool that allows you to build a memory subway map of your own here: http://memoryunderground.com/.
+You can also find the source code here.

 I have always liked the aesthetic of a subway map.
 There’s something about the web of colorful lines connected by dots trying so desperately to bring order to chaotic systems such as the NYC Subway or the London Underground.
 As an experiment, I thought it would be fun to try to automatically generate a transportation map given some set of arbitrary data.